aislaghatub/drug_embeddings/README.md

 *Output: PCA plot of all drugs*

 **decision_classifier.py:** reads in word2vec model, extracts embeddings for every drug.
-Embeddings for approved drugs are given label 1, and embeddings for developing drugs are given label 0. classification of drugs is implemented using 3 different classification algorithms: Logistic Regression, Gaussian Naive Bayes and a 2-layer Sequential Neural Network from Keras.
+Embeddings for approved drugs are given label 1, and embeddings for developing drugs are given label 0.
+Classification of drugs is implemented using 3 different classification algorithms:
+Logistic Regression, Gaussian Naive Bayes and a 2-layer Sequential Neural Network from Keras.

 *Inputs: 'abs_fiveto1k_minus1year.data', 'drugs.csv'*